Sarah Steele Sibley Chapter, NSDAR, Regent

 About Our Chapter

 Sarah Steele Sibley Chapter, NSDAR, is one of the Minnesota State Society Daughters of the American Revolution that was reorganized in 2005 with eight new members.
-Our chapter serves central Minnesota, primarily the Saint Cloud, Minnesota area.
+Our chapter serves St. Cloud as well as many smaller communities within the Central Minnesota area.

 We Promote Historic Preservation, Patriotism, and Education